Trusted by 60,000+ learners worldwide

 When this coordination is well developed, children can focus more on learning content rather than struggling with the mechanics of writing or manipulating materials.

-• Cognitive development: Coordinating vision and movement strengthens attention, sequencing, and problem-solving.
+• Cognitive development.
+Coordinating vision and movement strengthens attention, sequencing, and problem-solving at the same time.

 Hand-Eye Coordination and Fine-Motor Skills